parveen-daffodil/au-components/ip_services.md

 ## Intellectual property

-This topic makes clear which party owns the [intellectual property](https://github.com/lawpatch/dictionary/blob/master/intellectual_property.md) (sometimes known as IP) in the product delivered by {{party 1}} to {{party 2}}.
+This topic makes clear which party owns the [intellectual property](https://github.com/lawpatch/dictionary/blob/master/intellectual_property.md) (sometimes known as IP) in the product created by {{party 1}}.
 IP is often a **big source of value**, so it is important to be clear about ownership and use of IP.
-It is worth carefully considering which of the options below works best for your circumstances.

 There are 2 options.